 chmod -R 755 dvwa/

-file to create the dvwa
+configuration file to create the dvwa database:

-You can then access the login page by visiting http://127.0.0.1/dvwa
+You can now access the login page by visiting http://127.0.0.1/dvwa.
+I